 "Why should I be faithful to my wedding vow?
-It doesn't seem to be paying off!"
+It doesn't seem to be worth it."
 It will.
 "Why should I keep praying for my unsaved loved one?
 I've been doing it for years.
 Is God even listening?"
 Yes, wait on Him.
 "Life's hard!
 I feel like throwing in the towel.
-God doesn't seem to be doing anything in my life.
+God doesn't seem to be doing anything.
 Doesn't He see?"
 Yes, He's at work.
 Wait on Him.